Thomas55555/husqvarna_automower/MAP_GUIDE.md

     - Bottom Right: 35.539459,-82.5504486
 10. Now, take a screen shot of the image, and load the new image into your preferred image editing program, in this case I'm using GIMP.
 ![Create Map Image Outline - step 4](/images/map_guide/map_5.png)
-11. Rotate your image until the top of the image is parralel to the line you have created.
+11. Rotate your image until the top of the image is parallel to the line you have created.
 ![Create Map Image Outline - step 5](/images/map_guide/map_6.png)
 12. Make sure you note the amount of rotation, and which direction, positive or negative, you applied.
 In this case, `-16` degrees.
 ![Create Map Image Outline - step 6](/images/map_guide/map_7.png)
 13. Next, crop the image to the line you drew in step 5.
 This is the image you will use for your background image, export it and upload to your home assistant.
-Be sure to place it in a location that is accesible to your instance.
+Be sure to place it in a location that is accessible to your instance.
 I recommend your config folder, so `config/www/images/map.png` would be typical.
 ![Create Map Image Outline - step 7](/images/map_guide/map_8.png)
 14. Now, find the Husqvarna Integration in Settings, Integrations, choose the gear icon.
 ![Create Map Image Config - step 1](/images/map_guide/map_config_1.png)